programmfabrik/fylr-gitbook/for-users/quick-access/collections-and-presentations.md

 7. With your webdav client program, open the above copied https-URL.

+8. Upload one or more files using your webdav client.

+About 30 seconds after uploading, files will be imported into fylr and removed from the webdav "hotfolder".
+But they will then be in the collection.

 #### File System Connect

 1. Make sure it is enabled at all: Enable in Base Configuration - Services, see screenshot: